RafaelSalguero/TechMahindraCodeChallenge/readme.md

 - The project is using **Typescript** and **React** for scripting and UI, **pure CSS** for styling, **webpack** for bundling and **Redux** for state management
 - All layout is done using **CSS grid**s
 - All React componentes use the functional style
-- Routing is done using the *redux-first-router*
+- Routing is done using the *redux-first-router* and my own *redux-tree-router*
 - Redux actions are strongly typed